mobify/workshop--adaptivejs-components/README.md

 Once the preview site loads, you should see the homepage template fully rendered along with the two Stencil components we added above!

-## Component Dust Helper Syntax

-You may be wondering what all the above weird looking Dust markup is all about.
-You may realize that there is nothing like the above syntax mentioned in any Dust documentation that you'll find online.
-Well that's because it's a custom Dust helper that we created at Mobify.
-It was made to make easier to use the components we create in Adaptive.js projects.

-You can recognize that an element is a Dust helper by the `@` symbol used at the start of the tag name.
-For example, `{@getUrl path="..."}` is how you invoke the `getUrl` helper.
-Our component Dust helper is more or less the same: `{@c-my-component /}` invokes the component Dust helper, which then renders the `my-component` component.

-We'll learn in the upcoming steps the many ways we can use the component helper to great effect!

 ## Done!
 Onward!

 1. Enter following command on the command line in Terminal: